top of page

 You'll want to choose a spot that's in partial shade or afternoon shade so the leaves don't get scorched by the hot Texas sun (especially when temps exceed 100).
 You can grow ginger and galangal plants strategically under the shade of taller plants or, if in containers, move them to a shadier place in the garden during the hottest months of the year.
 Top dress with compost and mulch throughout the growing season to keep the soil moist and fertile with nutrients.

-Harvesting Ginger and Galangal
+Harvesting Ginger and Galangal and Turmeric

-Ginger and galangal need a long growing season of 8-10 months if they‘re to produce a good-sized harvest.
+Ginger and galangal and turmeric need a long growing season of 8-10 months if they‘re to produce a good-sized harvest.
 It’s easy to replicate these growing conditions in Central Texas.
-You can plant fresh ginger and galangal rhizomes in the ground as soon as freezing weather has passed, or if you start with plants in the summer, you may want to wait a year to harvest them so the rhizomes have ample time to spread around and grow.
+You can plant fresh ginger rhizomes in the ground as soon as freezing weather has passed, or if you start with plants in the summer, you may want to wait a year to harvest them so the rhizomes have ample time to spread around and grow.
 You can also pull off a small piece for use and put the rest of the plant back.
 It's up to you.

 Protecting Ginger and Galangal Plants from Freezes